 On 15 December 2015 the NSW Government announced that ESL contributions would be replaced by a new Fire and Emergency Services Levy (FESL).
 It was announced that the new FESL would be collected with council rates, instead of insurance, from 1 July 2017.

 However, on 30 May 2017, the NSW Government announced it is delaying these changes.

-Prior to the Government’s announcement to defer the FESL reform, we progressively removed the ESL for policies due between 1 July 2016 and 30 June 2017.
-However, given the deferral of the new FESL legislation, ESL will be reintroduced on insurance policies.
+Prior to the delay, we progressively removed the ESL from policies due between 1 July 2016 and 30 June 2017.
+With the changes now on hold, we’ve reintroduced ESL on insurance policies.